 Fees and Funding

-Learners are liable for the full course fee from the start date, regardless of whether instalments have been agreed.
+It is important to note you are liable for the advertised course fee from the start date.

 - Recreational and non-qualification courses

 - Qualification courses where you have achieved the same or equivalent qualification

 - Students under 19 years of age

 - Be a UK national or an EEA national with pre-settled or settled status under the EU Settlement Scheme and have been ordinarily resident in the UK or EEA for 3 years prior to the start date

 - Be a non-UK national citizen who has permission to live in the UK for non-educational purposes; or has pre-settled or settled status or is an Irish National and have been ordinarily resident in the UK for at least 3 years prior to the start date